huangwei-pku/huangwei-pku.github.io/research.md

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.

-**Gender Peer Effects and Social Determinants in High-Stakes Examination** with Xinzheng Shi and Ming-ang Zhang.
+**Gender Peer Effects and Social Determinants in a High-Stakes Examination** with Xinzheng Shi and Ming-ang Zhang.

+**Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.

+**Stock Market Crash, Peer Stockholding, and Household Potfolio Choice** with Yanfei Dong, and Yiping Huang.

 ### Working in Progress